Monthly patching schedule

 • Server patching done outside business hours.
 Must have IT staff monitoring patching to ensure all servers operational after patching.

-• Snapshot all VM’s before patching to ensure quick rollback if needed.
+• Snapshot all VM’s before patching or patch after backup routines to ensure quick rollback if needed.

-The above is my outline for patching an organization regardless of size.
-I hope this helps when coming up with your own patching cycle.
+I hope this provides some visibility into my patching strategy and helps you with coming up with your own patching cycle.
 Every patching cycle should be strict and consistent to minimize risk to any organization, but yet flexible to work around business needs.